 The Code of Virginia states:3

-The governor has flexibility in choosing dates for special elections for filling seats in the General Assembly.
+The governor has a little flexibility in choosing dates for special elections for filling seats in the General Assembly.
 In late 2020, two members of the House of Delegates resigned.
 The delegate from the 90th District had been appointed as a state judge.
 The delegate from the 2nd District resigned in order to focus on her race for governor.
 Had she stayed in the House of Delegates, she would have been barred from fundraising during the general session in January-February, 2021 and any potential special session that might follow it.

 Governor Ralph Northam quickly scheduled special elections to fill the two seats before the 2021 General Assembly met.
 Both members who resigned were Democrats, as was the governor.
 Had the seats stayed empty, the Democratic majority in the House of Delegates would have been narrowed to 53-45.
 As expected, two new Democrats won the special elections.

-However, when a State Senator died just before the 30-day session started in January 2021, the governor chose to schedule that special election for the 38th District to occur in March, long after the end of the legislature's general session.
+However, when a State Senator died just before the 30-day session started in January 2021, the Democratic governor chose to schedule that special election for the 38th District to occur in March, long after the end of the legislature's general session.
 The State Senator had been a Republican, and it was clear the Republican candidate would win the special election.

 Leaving his seat empty created a brief 21-18 partisan balance in the State Senate.
 There were tie vote on several bills, including the legalization of marijuana and requiring local elections to be scheduled in November.
 Democratic Lieutenant Governor Justin Fairfax was able to cast tie-breaking votes, because Governor Northam had ensured one Republican seat would be vacant.